Sizing and performance¶

 Database server configuration¶

-We have so far focused very little on optimising the node database server and thus have yet to extract the best throughput.
-The servers used in these tests were 4 cores, 28GB RAM (Azure DS12 v2 VM).
+The servers used in the original Azure hosted tests shown in Figure 3 were 4 cores, 28GB RAM (Azure DS12 v2 VM).
 Each had only one data disk (limited to 5000 IOPS).
 They ran SQL Server 2017 Standard Edition.

 It’s important to note that like many applications, the node is very sensitive to latency between the node and database servers.
 We kept the latency here to a minimum, without resorting to any extreme measures, by keeping them in the same location and on the same subnet.
 We have tested with databases separated from the node with increased latency (high single digit, low double digit millisecond - effectively cross region) and it significantly impacts performance, with flows taking much longer to complete and overall throughput reduced accordingly.